Aquino de Bragança

-Tomaz Aquino Messias de Bragança (born April 6, 1924 in Bardez (then Portuguese India), died October 19, 1986, Lebombo Mountains, on the South African side) was a Goan physicist, journalist, diplomat and Mozambican social scientist at the Eduardo Mondlane University.
-He played a leading intellectual and political role in the campaign for the decolonialisation of Mozambique from its colonial power Portugal.
+Tomaz Aquino Messias de Bragança (6 April 1924 – 19 October 1986) was a Mozambican physicist, journalist, diplomat and social scientist at the Eduardo Mondlane University.
+He played a leading intellectual and political role in the campaign for the decolonialisation of Mozambique from its colonial power.

-Biography
+Early life

-Aquino's parents were João Paulo Proença Bragança and Ana Carlota Praxetes Antónia do Rosário Sousa.
-Both lived in the former Portuguese colony of Goa on the west coast of the Indian subcontinent.
+Tomaz Aquino Messias de Bragança was born in 6 April 1946 in Salvador do Mundo in Goa, which was part of Portuguese India.
+His parents were João Paulo Proença Bragança and Ana Carlota Praxetes Antónia do Rosário Sousa.
+Both lived in the former Portuguese colony of Goa.
 He spent his childhood in Goa, where he attended school.
-The high school he studied at was the Liceu Nacional de Afonso de Albuquerque in the town then called Pangim (also Nova Goa, later called Panjim then Panaji).
+The high school he studied at was the Liceu Nacional Afonso de Albuquerque in the town then called Nova Goa, (later called Panjim then Panaji).
 In 1945 he took part in a training course for Chemical Engineering in Dharwad, in what was then British India.